10 Best Things to Do in New Orleans

 For Everyone: Ogden Museum of Southern Art – It’s only fitting that the country’s premier museum celebrating the South’s artistic soul would be here, at the base of the mighty Mississippi.
 The collection spans painting, sculpture, pottery, and photography, including a pre-eminent collection of self-taught, primitive, and visionary artists such as Georgia’s Howard Finster and Mississippi’s Jimmy Lee Sudduth.
 New Orleans names are represented too, like the late George Dureau, a beloved French Quarter denizen whose emotional photographs inspired Robert Mapplethorpe.
 Rotating exhibits showcase contemporary exhibits by working artists from all walks of life, rural potters to acclaimed professors and gallery artists.

-For Families: Audubon Park – Designed by John Charles Olmstead, this 300-acre park celebrates 100 years in 2016.
+For Families: Audubon Park – Designed by John Charles Olmstead, this 300-acre park celebrated 100 years in 2016.
 In addition to golf, tennis courts, and walking trails that wind past 250-year-old oak trees, the Audubon Nature Institute offers animal encounters like penguin feeding in the aquarium and the chance to touch creepy crawlies at Field Camp at the Butterfly Garden and Insectarium.

-For Couples: French 75 – New Orleans has been at the forefront of cocktail culture; locals were hand blending and infusing liquors with herbs long before hipsters started growing moustaches.
+For Couples: French 75 – New Orleans has been at the forefront of cocktail culture; locals were hand blending and infusing liquors with herbs long before hipsters started growing mustaches.
 This romantic spot offers a sophisticated place to duck into when the Quarter gets too frenetic.
 Tell the bartender your preferred spirit and flavor profile — bitter, herby, limey, sweet — and he’ll concoct something from his vast repertoire.
 Cozy banquettes and vintage monkey lamps give this stately circa-1800s bar a timeless vibe, and the kitchen makes the best souffleed potatoes in town, artfully served with a béarnaise for dipping.

 For the Adventurous: Frenchmen Street – For the city’s best live music, head to Frenchmen Street in the Marigny.
 Every night of the week, bar doors are open and music pours out into the street, inviting passersby to step in and join the party.
 On weekends, street performers add to the energy, with everything from retro acoustic trios to full-on brass bands.
 The Spotted Cat is a great dive, and Snug Harbor gets the classic jazz set.
 But for pure energy, check out Blue Nile.
 It hosts powerhouse ensembles like the 10-piece To Be Continued Brass Band, which hits the stage every Sunday night at 11, crowding the dance floor with partiers of every age and hue.